Image Via Getty

-In addition to the laughs and knowledge that the Simpson family has dropped on us over the nearly three decades of episodes is the wealth of predictions that some of the show's writers have accurately guessed.
+In addition to the laughs and knowledge that has been dropped on us over the nearly three decades of episodes is the wealth of The Simpsons predictions that some of the show's writers have accurately guessed.
 Seriously, it's as if these people know exactly what's going to happen in the world, because, on more than just one occasion, they've written something into the show that has occurred.

 There have been a ton of different times where The Simpsons writers have guessed something, but we figured we'd narrow down all of those moments into the 10 best, which can be seen above and explained here.